 Are there any lifestyle modifications for high blood sugar?

 Exercise.
 Physical activity has been proven to be effective in reducing weight and blood sugar.
-It is recommended to do exercise for at least 150minutes per week and with no more than 48-72hours without exercise.
-This is because the insulin-sensitive effect of exercise does not last beyond 48 to 72 hours.
+It is recommended to do exercise for at least 150minutes per week and with no more than 2-3 days rest.
 For example, 30minutes of brisk walking, jogging, cycling, gardening, badminton and etc for 5 days or more per week.

 Stop Smoking.
-Smoking tobacco including cigarettes, electronic cigarettes, cigars, vapes, shisa, and pipes can lead to many complications in people with high blood sugar.
-Research has shown that smoker has poorer blood sugar control and many cardiovascular complications.
-Someone should seek their medical practitioner if they willing to quit smoking.
+Smoking tobacco including cigarettes, electronic cigarettes, cigars, vapes, shisa, and pipes can lead to many complications.
+Research has shown that smoker has poorer blood sugar control.

 What could we eat in high blood sugar?

 Mediterranean diet.
-According to National Institute for Health Care Excellence (NICE), a Mediterranean diet that focuses on low calorie, low fat, high fiber diet, whole grains, fruits and vegetables, and minimal refined sugar has shown to beneficial in revert or delay the progression of high blood sugar.
+According to National Institute for Health Care Excellence (NICE), a Mediterranean diet that focuses on low calorie, low fat, high fiber diet, whole grains, fruits, vegetables, and minimal refined sugar has shown to beneficial in revert or delay the progression of high blood sugar.

 High fiber diet.
-People with high blood sugar should take at least 20-20g of fiber per day.
-Example of fiber foods include fruits, vegetables, legumes, and whole-grain cereals
+People with high blood sugar should take at least 20-30g of fiber per day.
+Examples of fiber foods include fruits, vegetables, legumes, and whole-grain cereals.

 Whole grains.
-Research has shown that substituting white rice with brown rice and wholemeal bread will reduce and delay the progress of prediabetes to diabetes.
+Research has shown that replacing white rice with brown rice will delay the progress of prediabetes to diabetes.
 Malaysian Dietary Guidelines have recommended Malaysian use whole grains as 50% of the total grains intake.

 Avoid sugar-sweetened beverages and choose food that is low or medium in glycemic index.
-Try to avoid sugar-sweetened beverages and replace them with plain water as this will reduce the risk of developing diabetes mellitus.
-Besides, choose food that is low or medium in the glycemic index as foods that are high in glycemic index tend to raise the glucose level higher.
+Try to avoid sugar-sweetened beverages.
+Replace them with plain water as this will reduce the risk of developing diabetes mellitus.
+Besides, choose food that is low or medium in glycemic index.
+Foods that are high in glycemic index tend to raise the glucose level higher.
 Examples of low or medium glycemic index foods are all-bran breakfast, barley, brown rice, basmati rice, cereals, wholemeal and etc.

 Follow the Healthy eating plate.
 A healthy eating plate showed the portion of foods that a person should take.
 It consists of 1/2 plate of fruits and vegetables, 1/4 plate of noodles, rice, and other carbohydrate sources, and 1/4 plate of protein sources.

-Last but not least, always check your sugar level if you are in the high-risk group as high blood sugar will go into diabetes if early intervention or lifestyle changes are not taken.
+Last but not least, always check your sugar level if you are in the high-risk group as high blood sugar will go into diabetes if early intervention is not taken.
 Always consult your doctor and dietician if you are in high blood sugar or diabetes.
 They will provide a suitable medical or diet plan for you in treating high blood sugar.

 Ali MK, Bullard KM, Saydah S, Imperatore G, Gregg EW.
 Cardiovascular and renal burdens of prediabetes in the USA: analysis of data from serial cross-sectional surveys, 1988-2014.
 Lancet Diabetes Endocrinol.
 2018;6(5):392-403.